In Indonesia's presidential race, ex-general a winner in proxy TV battle

 The Indonesian Broadcasting Commission (KPI) agrees many channels devote far more air time to one of the candidates or the other and has issued warning letters to the three TV owners.

-Some stations use quizzes, reality shows, soap operas and religious programmes for campaigns and political advertising, it has said.
+Some stations use quizzes, reality shows, soap operas and religious programs for campaigns and political advertising, it has said.

 “Our findings show that the tendency for bias is mostly found on the news-based television channels.
 They are MetroTV and TVOne,” Idy Muzzayad, the deputy chairman of KPI, told Reuters.